yorkshre/workshops/1/README.md

 ```
 Co, jeśli nie?

-Samo :keyword:`if` właściwie by nam wystarczyło do napisania naszego programu:
+Samo `if` właściwie by nam wystarczyło do napisania naszego programu:
 ```markdown

 if bmi < 18.5: